hms-dbmi/viv/tutorial/README.md

 ```

 `bioformats2raw` creates the file directory `LuCa-7color_Scan1/` which contains the "raw" bioformats output.
 The root directory
-contains a `METADATA.ome.xml` file along with a `data.zarr/` directory containing the zarr
+contains a `METADATA.ome.xml` file along with a `data.zarr/` directory containing the Zarr
 output.
 This output can be viewed directly with [Avivator] by serving the top-level directory (`LuCa-7color_Scan1/`)
 over HTTP ([see below](#viewing-in-avivator)).